Radiergummi/phoenix/CONTRIBUTING.md

 Pull Request Process
 --------------------
+1. Make sure all files modified by you adhere to the formatting rules outlined in the .editorconfig and pass the `eslint` process.
+You can run ESLint using `npm run lint`.
-1. Update the README.md or documentation with details of changes to usage, configuration or any other API change.
+2. Update the README.md or documentation with details of changes to usage, configuration or any other API change.
+3. Make sure all tests pass properly and add tests if your pull request adds a feature or changes an existing one.
-2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+4. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of another developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.
+5. You may merge the Pull Request in once you have the sign-off of another developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.